Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

-Let the second of Figure \ref{2a2bc_pentagon} be the center tile $P_1$ in the partial neighborhood in the second and third of Figure \ref{2a2bcF2}.
-The two pictures show two possible ways of arranging edges and angles of $P_4$.
-In the first picture, we may determine $P_3,P_5$, and then get $b^2$-angle $\gamma_2$ and $a^2$-angle $\beta_6$.
-In the second picture, we may get $b^2$-angle $\gamma_3$ and $a^2$-angle $\beta_5$.
-Then $E_{23}=a$ or $c$, and either way gives $\gamma_2$.
-Similarly, we get $\beta_6$.
+In the second and third pictures, we may determine $T_4,T_6$.
+Then the two pictures show two possible arrangements of $T_3$.
+In the second picture, we get the $a^2$-angle $\beta_2$.
+In the third picture, we may determine $T_2$.